AamirAli310/cordova-plugin-ionic/Plugin-Guideline.md

 }

 **Noted:**
-url field contains pro-manifiest.json (1.0.3 == www) which will be used for comparision on client-end to download changed files for 1.0.3 version (un-changed files will be coppied by plugin auto-metically in this new version).
+- url field contains pro-manifiest.json (1.0.3 == www) which will be used for comparision on client-end (Plugin stuff) to download changed files for 1.0.3 version (un-changed files will be coppied by plugin auto-metically in this new version).
+- inside URL field after apps, APP_ID/CHANNEL_NAME/NEW_VERSION_ID (Your Server will decide after comparing app_version_id field from Input Data)

 - After app reload function execution finished, plugin will again make check-updates call and this time input & output of will be like this:
 - http://localhost:3000/apps/check-updates